MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_rename.md

-#### - pData [in]
+*pData* [in]

 A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff543262">D3DDDIARG_RENAME</a> structure that describes the resource or surface within a resource to rename with a new allocation.

 ## -returns